 How do you select teachers?

-Our teachers are experts in elementary education, each with at least five years of hands-on experience in the classroom, with many closer to 10-15 years’ experience.
+Our teachers are experts in elementary education, boasting master's degrees and each with at least five years of hands-on experience in the classroom, with many closer to 10-15 years’ experience.
 We hand-select them for their excellent communication skills, a real passion for their subject, and their ability to adapt to our distance learning needs.

 How is online teaching different from traditional classroom teaching?

-The bina model emphasizes an interactive but rigorous learning environment, designed to stimulate active dialogue not only between the instructor and students, but also between students themselves.
-The instructor will often act as a facilitator, organizing activities that engage students directly rather than relying heavily on more traditional techniques like one-sided lectures and memorization.
+The bina model emphasises an interactive but rigorous learning environment, designed to stimulate active dialogue not only between the instructor and students, but also between students themselves.
+The instructor will often act as a facilitator, organising activities that engage students directly rather than relying heavily on more traditional techniques like one-sided lectures and memorisation.

 What is an online asynchronous learning?

 Some bina lessons are conducted asynchronously.
 Online courses are delivered to students who can then learn on their own schedule (self-paced learning) without requiring the instructor and students to be online at the same time.
 The course content (lessons, pre-recorded video lectures and tutorials, tests and quizzes, homework and assignments) can be accessed by all students enrolled in the course at any time, as long as the course is active and available.